End-to-end Temporal Action Detection with Transformer: Experiments

-\textbf{HACS Segments.} This is a recently introduced dataset, therefore the results of many early methods on this dataset are not available.
-We report the performance of TadTR, SSN~\cite{zhao2017temporal}, and the state-of-the-art method G-TAD~\cite{xu2020g} in Table~\ref{tab:hacs_sota}.
-Our method achieves an average mAP of 30.83\%, which clearly outperforms SSN (+11.86\% mAP) and G-TAD (+3.35\% mAP).
-Besides, our method requires 455$\times$ less computation cost than G-TAD.
+\textbf{HACS Segments.} We report the performance of TadTR, SSN~\cite{zhao2017temporal}, and the state-of-the-art method G-TAD~\cite{xu2020g} in Table~\ref{tab:hacs_sota}.
+Our method achieves an average mAP of 30.83\%, which outperforms SSN (+11.86\% mAP) and G-TAD (+3.35\% mAP).
+Besides, our method requires 455$\times$ fewer GFLOPs than G-TAD.
 As for run time, the network inference and post-processing step of G-TAD take 33 ms and 908 ms per video, respectively.
 The total run time is 941 ms, 49.5$\times$ that of TadTR (19 ms).
+We also try the improved training setting, which results in 32.09\% mAP.
 The results again illustrate the superiority of TadTR.

-\textbf{ActivityNet-1.3.} In Table~\ref{tab:anet_sota}, we compare temporal action detection performance of different methods on the validation set of ActivityNet-1.3.
-Some methods, such as G-TAD, only implement action proposal generation and cannot produce action detections without external action classifiers.
+\textbf{ActivityNet-1.3.} Table~\ref{tab:anet_sota} compares the performance of different methods on the validation set of ActivityNet-1.3.
+Some methods (\eg, G-TAD~\cite{xu2020g}) only implement action proposal generation and cannot produce action detections without external action classifiers.
 We divide the methods into two groups according to whether external action classifiers are used.
-Being simple and end-to-end trainable, TadTR achieves an average mAP of 27.75\%, which is stronger than more complicated methods such as TAL-Net~\cite{chao2018rethinking} and P-GCN~\cite{zeng2019graph}.
-Compared with the previous best single-network detector TAL-Net, we improve the performance by 7.53\%.
+Being simple and end-to-end trainable, TadTR achieves an average mAP of 28.21\%, which is stronger than all the other methods.
+With the improved training setting, TadTR achieves 1.69\% higher mAP.
+This variant is 2.56\% better than the second-best method PCG-TAL~\cite{su2021pcg} in terms of mAP.
+Compared with the second-best single-network detector TAL-Net, we improve the performance by 9.68\%.

-To enhance the detection performance, we also try combining TadTR with an ensemble of action classifiers trained by~\cite{zhao2017cuhk} following previous works~\cite{yang2020revisiting,xu2020g}.
+For comparison with previous methods~\cite{xu2020g,lin2019bmn,yang2020revisiting} that are combined with an ensemble of classifiers~\cite{zhao2017cuhk}, we also try such a combination.
 To be concrete, we pass the detections by TadTR to the classifiers and fuse the classification scores of TadTR and the classifiers by multiplication.
-When fused with~\cite{zhao2017temporal}, TadTR enjoys a significant performance boost to an average mAP of 32.27\%.
-The results are better than recent methods such as MR~\cite{zhao2020bottom} and A2Net~\cite{yang2020revisiting} that are also combined with~\cite{zhao2017cuhk}.
+When fused with~\cite{zhao2017temporal}, TadTR enjoys a significant performance boost, achieving an average mAP of 34.64\%.
+It is better than the other compared methods in terms of average mAP, although some methods use the stronger I3D features.
+When using the I3D features, the average mAP is further boosted to 36.11\%, outperforming the second-best method AFSD by 1.72\%.
+Besides, the performance is achieved at a low computation cost, as indicated by the smaller FLOPs.